 - Rags

-After applying two coats of primer, the next step is applying two coats of paint.
-It’s very important that you choose the right kind of paint.
-It’s best not to use a flat or eggshell paint as they are not as durable.
-We used a high quality semi-gloss paint made by Valspar.
+After applying two coats of primer, the next step is to paint the door with a first and second coat.
+You must choose the right kind of paint.
+It’s best not to use flat or eggshell paint as they are not as durable.
+Instead, we used high-quality semi-gloss paint made by Valspar.

-Before getting started with painting, you’ll want to sand the door again with 220 grit sandpaper to give it a smooth finish.
-After wiping down the door from sanding you’re ready to paint.
+Before painting, you’ll want to sand the door again with 220-grit sandpaper to give it a smooth finish.
+Then, after wiping down the door from sanding, you’re ready to paint.

-Similar to priming, I used a roller brush for all surfaces waiting at least 3-4 hours in between coats.
+Like priming, I used a roller brush for all surfaces, waiting at least 3-4 hours between coats.

 Tools and Materials Needed: